|CALCULUS IN SEVERAL VARIABLES||FMA435|

 For a passing grade the student must

-be familiar with different representations of curves, surfaces and volumes in two and three dimensions, and be able to use them in computations.
+be familiar with and be able to compute with different representations of curves, surfaces and volumes in two and three dimensions.

 be able to carry out (specified) changes of variables in partial differential equations, and by this means to solve such equations.

-be familiar with the theory of optimization, local as well as global, and be able to find the solution in simple cases.
+be familiar with the theory of optimisation, local as well as global, and be able to find the solution in simple cases.

-be able to demonstrate an ability to independently choose methods to evaluate double and triple integrals, and be able to carry out the solution essentially correct.
+be able to show capability to independently choose methods to evaluate double and triple integrals, and be able to carry out the solution essentially correct.

-be able to demonstrate an ability to independently choose methods to evaluate curve and surface integrals, and be able to carry out the solution essentially correct.
+be able to show capability to independently choose methods to evaluate curve and surface integrals, and be able to carry out the solution essentially correct.

 be familiar with the important theorems of vector analysis, and have an understanding of their physical interpretation.

-be able to demonstrate a good ability to carry out algebraic calculations within the context of the course.
+be able to demonstrate a good algebraic computing ability.

 be able to account for the contents of some central definitions, theorems and proofs.